kaaproject/kaa/doc/Glossary/index.md

 A Kaa client component responsible for communication with a Kaa server. **TODO:** Refer to somewhere

 <div id="u"/>

+## User Access Token

+Security token that is used during endpoint attachment procedure using user access token flow.
+Refer to [User verifiers page]({{root_url}}Programming-guide/Key-platform-features/Endpoint-ownership/) for more information.

 ## User verifier